heubergen/eml-reducer/README.md

 # eml-reducer
-Python script to reduce the size of eml files by removing all attachments.
+Python script to reduce the size of eml files by removing all attachments (attached or inline).

 ## Installation
 Tested with Python 3.11.5, no extra module needs to be installed.